Invite your children to enjoy this sensory play Chinese New Year activity to explore mandarin oranges and develop their fine motor skills.

-Sensory play Chinese New Year activity with mandarins
+Sensory play activity Chinese New Year with mandarins

 Mandarin oranges are one of the traditional elements of the celebration of the Chinese New Year.
 They are a winter fruit representing abundance.

 Mandarins are a great food for snack time during your Chinese New Year celebration, and can also be used for sensory play and other learning activities.
+Try this sensory play activity with your children.

-In this lesson children can:
+In this activity you can:

 :: explore mandarin oranges and link it to their learning about the Chinese New Year